Preschool Alphabet Games and Activities

 Let’s face it, trying to learn 26 abstract squiggles can’t be easy.
 And just when your child thinks they are getting it, you show them another 26 ‘big letter’ abstract squiggles to remember too.
 No wonder it takes a while for children to differentiate their b’s from their d’s.
-Do you want to try and make this whole process easier and more enjoyable for you and your child?
-You have come to the right place.
-Keep reading to find some great alphabet games which will help your child master their letters whilst having lots of fun along the way.

 Can't find what you're looking for?
 Try searching for it here.